CollectionBuilder/cb-docs/docs/pages/add_page.md

 About the Collection,/about.html,About
 ```

-For more detail on adding to and configuring the navigation bar, see the [Navigation Page Config]({{ '/docs/customization/config-nav/' | relative_url }}) documentation
+For more detail on adding to and configuring the navigation bar, see the [Navigation Page Config]({{ '/docs/customization/config-nav/' | relative_url }}) documentation.

 ## Get Creative By Adding Collection Items